 Emergency walking and cycling schemes due to coronavirus

-As part of a £514,000 investment we are implementing a programme of ‘pop-up’ and temporary emergency active travel schemes across the county.
+As part of a £514,000 investment, we are implementing a programme of ‘pop-up’ and temporary emergency active travel schemes across the county.
 The schemes aim to encourage residents to undertake more local journeys by foot and by bike.
 This could have longer-term benefits, including:

-These schemes will be implemented before the end of September 2020, on a temporary basis.
+We will implement these schemes before the end of September 2020 on a temporary basis.
 Schemes may be ‘tweaked’ following implementation in response to feedback and performance.

-We would also welcome views on whether any measures implemented should be converted to permanent improvements later in the year.
+We welcome your views on whether any measures implemented should be converted to permanent improvements later in the year.

 Over the next two months we will focus on:

 - junction closures and new one-way systems that make it safer for walking and cycling